robertpataki/blog.robertpataki.com/source/_posts/2014-08-21-stuffed-portobello-mushrooms.markdown

 You can serve the meal with some fresh slices of cucumbers, parsley and tomatoes.

-{% img post-photo /images/posts/stuffed-portobello-mushrooms-2-preview.jpg [title text [alt text]] %}
+{% img post-photo /images/posts/stuffed-portobello-mushrooms-2-preview.jpg Serving the stuffed mushrooms on a plate with brown rice and tomatoes %}

 ## Use up the leftover sauce as spread

 If there is any leftover sauce, put it in the fridge and you can have it on some fresh toast the next morning :)

-{% img post-photo /images/posts/stuffed-portobello-mushrooms-1-preview.jpg [title text [alt text]] %}
+{% img post-photo /images/posts/stuffed-portobello-mushrooms-1-preview.jpg Serving the leftover stfuffing as spread on some sourdough bread with green peppers and red chilli %}

 Enjoy!